Assessment at UWM

 - A way to engage relevant stakeholders (including students) by making learning outcomes, evidence of learning, and plans transparent and accessible to relevant audiences.

-Other UWM Assessment Resources:
+Other UWM Assessment Resources across campus:

 - Center for Excellence in Teaching and Learning (CETL) Course Assessment Resources:

 - Student Affairs Assessment Team: